yoctoalex/eap_lab/README.rst

 .. figure:: _figures/135.png

-More detailed information on attack types can be found in one of the following sections.
+More detailed information on attack types can be found in Section 5 below.

 4. Review the JSON via Postman
 *******************************